5 Days in Cape Town: The Perfect One Week Itinerary

 How to get to Boulder's BeachWe had a rental car while we were in Cape Town since we were in the midst of an epic road trip, so we drove ourselves to Boulder's Beach.
 It took us an hour and a half and it was an easy drive.
 I enjoyed the freedom of having our own car.
 But if you don't have a car, there are great day tours out to see the Penguins.

-This full day trip includes a visit to the Penguins, Cape of Good Hope and Cape Point, and Chapman's Peak Drive (everything you could want to see on this side of Cape Town).
-But if you're with a group of friends or family, I recommend hiring a private tour like this one that covers all of Cape Town's highlights including Boulder's Beach.
-You'd get the benefits of a tour and a guide without having to share the experience with a bunch of strangers.
+This private full day trip includes a visit to the Penguins, Cape of Good Hope and Cape Point, and Chapman's Peak Drive (everything you could want to see on this side of Cape Town).
+It's very affordable if you're visiting with a family or group of friends.
+With this private tour, you get the benefits of a tour and a guide without having to share the experience with a bunch of strangers.
+Reserve your tour here.

 After we had our fill of penguin cuteness we kept driving down to Cape Point.
 The vistas are stunning both along the way and inside the park.
 We made a long pit-stop on our way with some street-side vendors and bought masks and elephant statues and assorted touristy trinkets.